myronfirst/C_Front_Winter_2024/presentation.md

 - Brackets can cause scope change
 - We can only access variables of active scopes
-- Global scope is always accessible
+- Global scope is always active

 ```c []
 const bool c = false;